 Marshside Road, Churchtown, Southport PR9

-The church consists of two elements, the original early 20th century church and a new church added in 1999-2000.
-The earlier building is without special architectural interest.
-The new church mixes modern materials and forms with traditional elements, and is not without architectural quality.
+The building consists of two elements, the original early twentieth century church (now a hall) and a new church added in 1999-2000.
+The earlier building is a plain brick Gothic design.
+The newer church mixes modern materials and forms with traditional elements, and is not without architectural quality.

 The church was founded through the generosity of an Irish Catholic living in the area, to serve a community of Irish people who had settled in an area described in 1875 as ‘Little Ireland’.
-It became parochial in 1934.
+It became an independent parish in 1934.

 Conservation Area: Yes